Learning

 • Piece of software to display windows onto a screen

-• Two choices, the older (and more reliable) X11, and the newer Wayland
+• Two choices: the older X11 and the newer Wayland

 • Window manager